quantifyearth/yirgacheffe/README.md

 ```

 If you want to work on the data in a layer directly you can call `read_array`, as you would with gdal.
 The data you access will be relative to the specified window - that is, if you've called either `set_window_for_intersection` or `set_window_for_union` then `read_array` will be relative to that and Yirgacheffe will clip or expand the data with zero values as necessary.

+If you have set either the intersection window or union window on a layer and you wish to undo that restriction, then you can simply call `reset_window()` on the layer.

 ### Todo but not supported